 Most Elementary Education majors should take Mathematical Concepts for Elementary Teachers I, Math 105, in the Fall Term.
 They should also take Mathematical Concepts for Elementary Teachers II, Math 106, in the Spring Term.
 Please notice that Math 105 is offered only in the Fall Term, while Math 106 is offered only in the Spring Term.
 Math 105 is a strict prerequisite for Math 106.
-You should avoid schedule conflicts with these courses in those terms.
-Normally, only Elementary Education majors take these courses.
-They do not count towards the mathematics major.
-Elementary Education majors with a strong mathematics background may consider taking Analysis I and II or Calculus I and II rather than Mathematical Concepts for Elementary Teachers I and II.
-This is especially true for Elementary Education majors who wish to minor or complete a state endorsement in mathematics should take Applied Analysis I and II instead of Math 105 and 106.
+Students should avoid schedule conflicts with these courses.
+Math 105 and 106 do not count towards the mathematics major.
+Exception: Elementary Education majors who wish to minor or complete a state endorsement in mathematics should take Applied Analysis I and II instead of Math 105 and 106.

-Students who do not fall into the three above categories, but who wish to take a mathematics course to satisfy their formal reasoning requirement, should take Finite Mathematics, Math 110, or Discrete Mathematics I, Math 135 or any course in the 140 series, i.e., Math 140,141,143, 145.
+Students who do not fall into the two above categories, and who wish to take a mathematics course, other than Math 176, to satisfy their formal reasoning requirement, should take Finite Mathematics, Math 110, or Discrete Mathematics I, Math 135 or any course in the 140 series, i.e., Math 140,141,143, 145.
 Finite Mathematics, Math 110, is offered in each fall and spring term.
-Discrete Mathematics I, Math 135, and Mathematics of Finance, Math 140 is offered once a year, currently in the spring term.
-Math 110 and Math 135 do not count towards the major in Mathematics.
+Discrete Mathematics I, Math 135, and Mathematics of Finance, Math 140 is offered once a year, currently in the fall term.
+Math 110, 135 and 140-145 do not count towards the major in Mathematics.

 Note: None of the courses mentioned in this document will be offered in May Term.